nico-kuroxy/puzzle-library/advent_of_code/src/day_1/README.md

 ## Solution

 The distance between the left and right lists is 2057374.
 This has been obtained with O(n log n) time complexity and 0(1) space complexity.
+We could have achieved O(n) time complexity with a count sort algorithm but this would have required a much higher space complexity (O(w), with w being the value of the highest number in the list).
 The similarity between them is 23177084.
 This has been obtained with O(n) time complexity and O(n) space complexity.